TobiasJohannessen/PraktiskProgrammering/Exam/README.md

 <strong>Extra Possibilities</strong>

 If time permits, it would be nice to implement the bicubic interpolation method or the polynomial version of the interpolation method and check whether it provides the same interpolation or not.

+Update: I've tried to implement the bicubic interpolation, but it got too complicated that I didn't want to spend too much time on it.
+You can see the best implementation I got in plots/bicubic_*.png.